-Since codes are collections of laws, you need to determine if it would be a federal, provincial, or municipal body who would be interested in that topic.
+Since codes are collections of laws, you need to determine whether they are federal, provincial, or municipal in topic.

 University of Toronto Libraries